Why Charms?

 In short, because none of them are programmable, or particularly developer friendly.
 And we are fixing this.

 We believe in the magic of programmability.
 We also believe in decentralization and security of Bitcoin.
-A (perhaps) under-appreciated aspect of Bitcoin’s security is its UTXO model.
+An under-appreciated aspect of Bitcoin’s security is its UTXO model.
 It’s widely believed that the UTXO model is “hard” to make programmable.
-But not impossible 😼
+But, with Charms, not impossible 😼

-Let us introduce: developer-friendly, programmable tokens, implemented directly on Bitcoin.
+Let us introduce: developer-friendly, programmable assets, implemented directly on Bitcoin.

-Because this is a kind of magic, we call Bitcoin outputs (UTXOs) with such tokens charms.
+Because this is kind of magical, we call such tokens charms.

 What are Charms